celinesoeiro/TCM-model/README.md

 - Save changes in the tcm_params file and
 - Run the DBS file

-## Takes on signal analysis
+## Signal analysis
-- To obtain the PSD comparison between normal, PD and DBS states you should use an IDE that allows variable storage, like [Spyder](https://www.spyder-ide.org/).
+- To obtain the PSD comparison between normal, PD and DBS states you should run the file signal_analysis
-- First you need to run the normal condition file, then the PD condition file, then you should run the DBS file.
+- To obtain the PSD comparison between the DBS states you should run the file dbs_compare